Thorpe Bay railway station: History

-Early Years (1910-1922)
+Early years (1910–1922)

-As early as 1897 developers suggested a new station at Southchurch anticipating an eastward development of Southend much as Westcliff-on Sea railway station had been developed on the western side.
+As early as 1897, developers suggested a new station at Southchurch anticipating an eastward development of Southend much as Westcliff-on Sea railway station had been developed on the western side.
 Further attempts were made in 1899 and 1905 but it was not until 1908 that the LT&SR agreed with developer Thorp Park estate that a new station could be developed at a cost of £12,000 to the developer.

 It was opened on 1 July 1910 by the London, Tilbury and Southend Railway (LT&SR) and was originally named Southchurch-on-Sea, being renamed Thorpe Bay on 18 July 1910.
-The station was renamed after the develper insisted as they had paid for the new station.
+The station was renamed after the developer insisted as they had paid for the new station.

 A signal box opened on the same day as the station and this was built by the London Signalling Company.
 It was provided with a 44 lever frame but only 26 levers were in use.

 Just over two years later the LT&SR was taken over by the Midland Railway on 7 August 1912 so Thorpe Bay became a Midland Railway station.
 There were no houses near the station site and development was slowed by the outbreak of World War I in 1914.
 After hostilities ceased the area was developed more fully.

 With the LTS line's main carriage sidings located at Shoeburyness, some trains departed as an ECS (empty coaching stock) train from Shoeburyness Carriage Sidings and formed passenger trains starting at Thorpe Bay.
 In the evening some services terminated there before running as an ECS service to Shoeburyness Carriage Sidings.

-London, Midland & Scottish Railway (1923-1947)
+London, Midland & Scottish Railway (1923–1947)

 Following the Railways Act 1921 the station became the responsibility of the London Midland and Scottish (LMS) Railway from 1 January 1923.
 From September 1939 to May 1945 passenger services were reduced as a result of World War II.

-British Railways (1948-1994)
+British Railways (1948–1994)

 Following nationalisation of Britain's railways in 1948, the station transferred under British Railways to the London Midland Region.
 On 20 February 1949, the whole LTS line was transferred to the Eastern Region, yet despite the organisational changes, the old LTSR still was a distinctive system operated by former LTS and LMS steam locomotives until electrification.

-During the late 1950s the LTS was being electrified and re-signalled and the platforms at Thorpe Bay were both extended in 1957 to allow for 12-car operation.
+During the late 1950s, the LTS was being electrified and re-signalled and the platforms at Thorpe Bay were both extended in 1957 to allow for 12-car operation.
 The signal box was closed on 16 October 1960 when the semaphore signalling was replaced by colour light signalling.
 The goods yard was at that point little used and a ground frame was provided for shunting of the remaining traffic.
 Electrification masts were installed as part of the electrification.